Frequently Asked Questions

 2. WHAT IS THE BODY CORPORATE MANAGER’S FUNCTION?

-The duties of the Body Corporate Manager are outlined in the agreement they have with your Body Corporate.
+The duties of the Body Corporate Manager are outlined in the agreement they have with your body corporate.

-The duties typically are as follows:
+The duties are of an administrative, secreterial and financial nature and are typically are as follows:

 - To prepare notices of general meetings including nomination forms, motion requisition forms, agenda, proxy form, voting papers and financial statements